Carglglz/upydev/DOCS/SSLWebREPL_docs.md

 * custom shell commands:
     - ls  : list device files in colored format (same as pressing tab on empty line)
-    - tree : to print a tree version of filesystem
+    - tree : to print a tree version of filesystem (to see also hidden files/dirs use 'tree -a')
     - run  : to run a 'script.py'
     - df   : to see filesystem flash usage (and SD if already mounted)
     - meminfo: to see RAM info